Traditional Versus Roth 401(k)

 Dean Barber: When the company makes a match, it’s going into the traditional side of your 401(k).
-So you’re going to get a statement on your 401(k) if you’re contributing to Roth, and it’s going to say, here’s your Roth value.
+You’re going to get a statement on your 401(k) if you’re contributing to Roth, and it’s going to say, here’s your Roth value.
 Here are your Roth contributions.

 Learn More About Tax Planning, IRAs, and 401(k)s

 Dean Barber: While you’re here, you can schedule a complimentary consultation by clicking here.
 We’re happy to visit with you by phone, virtual meeting, or in-person, whatever’s comfortable for you.
-And then I want to turn your attention to our podcast, which is The Guided Retirement Show.
+Then, I want to turn your attention to our podcast, which is The Guided Retirement Show.

-You can find The Guided Retirement Show on any of your favorite podcast apps or YouTube.
-Episodes one and two are JoAnn Huber, our lead CPA, and I discuss, in detail, Roth versus traditional.
-And we don’t have to worry about commercial breaks and all that stuff.
-So you can listen to those at your will.
+You can find The Guided Retirement Show on any of your favorite podcast app or YouTube.
+In Episodes one and two, JoAnn Huber, our lead CPA, and I discuss Roth versus traditional in detail.
+And we don’t have to worry about commercial breaks and all that stuff, so you can listen to those at your will.
 You can stop it, pause, rewind, and do it again.

 Bud Kasper: The subject matter today is so important.
-So many of our listeners, Dean, are preparing for retirement.
+So many of our listeners are preparing for retirement.
 They’re making decisions as to where they want to park that money.
-And we might even start by saying what is the contribution limits right now?
+We might even start by saying what the contribution limits is right now.

 It’s $19,500 for the year, but there’s some catch-up if you’re over the age of 50 of $6,500.
 That brings your total to $26,000.
-And that’s a lot of savings for people.
-You do that at a young age, and your wife or husband does it as well, and you can compound into a pretty secure future.
+That’s a lot of savings for people.
+You do that at a young age, and your wife or husband does it as well.
+You can compound into a secure future.

-Dean Barber: Right.
-Now, you’re going to have to have a pretty decent income to max that out.
-But look at what your contribution limits are from a percentage standpoint, look at what you can save.
-But there’s a really good way to figure out, should you be doing a traditional 401(k), or should you be doing a Roth 401(k)?
+Dean Barber: You’re going to have to have a decent income to max that out, but look at what your contribution limits are from a percentage standpoint.
+Look at what you can save.
+There’s a really good way to figure out, should you be doing a traditional 401(k), or should you be doing a Roth 401(k)?

 Online Retirement Calculators

-Now, I’m going to pick on some of these online retirement calculators for just a little bit because in the case of money in a 401(k) versus a Roth 401(k), a dollar is not a dollar, right?
+I’m going to pick on some of these online retirement calculators because in the case of money in a 401(k) versus a Roth 401(k), a dollar is not a dollar.
 They are two different pieces of money.

 The reason I say that is, when you take the money out of the traditional, you’ll have to forfeit a portion of that, depending on your tax rate, over to Uncle Sam.

-When you take the Roth portion out, Bud, there is no tax due.
-And when you take the traditional portion out, it can also cause qualified dividends that may have been tax-free, qualified capital gains that may have been tax-free to then, all of a sudden, become taxable.
+When you take the Roth portion out, there is no tax due.
+And when you take the traditional portion out, it can also cause qualified dividends that may have been tax-free, qualified capital gains that may have been tax-free to suddenly become taxable.

-It can also cause more of your Social Security to become taxable.
-It can cause your Medicare premiums to increase.
+It can also cause more of your Social Security to become taxable and your Medicare premiums to increase.

 Back to the Online Retirement Calculators

-Dean Barber: Okay?
-They don’t go into, well, how much is going into Roth?
-Now, there are some out there that are better than others.
-But the ones that are better than others, yeah, you have to pay something for those.
+They don’t go into how much is going into Roth.
+Now, there are some out there that are better than others, but you have to pay something for the better ones.

-But if you know how much is going into traditional, how much is going into Roth, you know what the Social Security is going to be when you’re into the future, you can estimate the tax rates in the future; you can look at all these different pieces, then you can run a side-by-side comparison.
-But the online calculators aren’t going to be able to do that for you.
+If you know how much is going into traditional and Roth and what the Social Security is going to be when you’re into the future, then you can estimate the tax rates in the future.
+You can look at all these different pieces and run a side-by-side comparison, but online calculators aren’t going to do that for you.